 Lee Saxby and Sebastian Bär have over 50 years of experience between them in teaching barefoot/natural running and designing and manufacturing functional footwear.
 In order to share this knowledge far and wide within both the running and coaching communities, we have made simplicity and accessibility top priority.

-When you purchase either “The Foundation of Human Movement” course or “The Biomechanics of running related pain” course, you will learn the fundamentals of foot function, running biomechanics and footwear design in the comfort of your own home and at your own pace.
+When you access free either “The Foundation of Human Movement” course or “The Biomechanics of running related pain” course, you will learn the fundamentals of foot function, running biomechanics and footwear design in the comfort of your own home and at your own pace.

 The Functional FootMap is a practical footprint analysis system that can be easily integrated into both clinical and gym environments.